ghacks Technology News

 Password Fail For Chrome Reports Websites With Bad Password Policies

-The Password Fail extension for Google Chrome tries to aid the user in evaluating a web service.
+The Password Fail extension for Google Chrome tries to aid users in evaluating a web service in regards to password security.
 It displays icons in the Chrome statusbar if a website is loaded that is using bad password policies, specifically saving passwords as plain text.

 Both are indicators that the passwords are stored in plain text on the web server which basically means that attackers will also be able to get their hands on the unprotected data if they find a way to either request the data or hack the server.